mdfiaz/logly.zig/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+description: Report a bug or unexpected behavior
-title: ""
+title: "[BUG] "
-labels: bug
+labels: ["bug", "triage"]
-assignees: ""
+assignees: []
----

-**Describe the bug**
+body:
+  - type: textarea
+    id: description
+    attributes:
+      label: Description
-A clear and concise description of what the bug is.
+      description: A clear and concise description of the bug.

-**To Reproduce**
+      placeholder: Describe what happened and what you expected to happen.
+    validations:
+      required: true

+  - type: textarea
+    id: reproduction
+    attributes:
+      label: Steps to Reproduce
-Steps to reproduce the behavior:
+      description: Provide detailed steps to reproduce the issue.
+      placeholder: |
         1. Go to '...'
-2. Click on '...'
+        2. Click on '....'
-3. Scroll down to '...'
+        3. Scroll down to '....'
         4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Environment (please complete the following information):**

-- OS: [e.g. Windows, Linux, macOS]
-- Zig Version: [e.g. 0.15.0]
-- Logly Version: [e.g. 0.0.2]

-**Additional context**
-Add any other context about the problem here.
+      value: |
+        1.
+        2.
+        3.
+        4.
+    validations:
+      required: true

+  - type: textarea
+    id: expected-behavior
+    attributes:
+      label: Expected Behavior
+      description: What did you expect to happen?
+      placeholder: A clear description of what you expected to happen.
+    validations:
+      required: true

+  - type: textarea
+    id: actual-behavior
+    attributes:
+      label: Actual Behavior
+      description: What actually happened?
+      placeholder: A clear description of what actually happened.
+    validations:
+      required: true

+  - type: input
+    id: version
+    attributes:
+      label: Logly Version
+      description: What version of Logly are you using?
+      placeholder: e.g., 0.0.2
+    validations:
+      required: true

+  - type: input
+    id: zig-version
+    attributes:
+      label: Zig Version
+      description: What Zig version are you using?
+      placeholder: e.g., 0.15.0
+    validations:
+      required: true

+  - type: input
+    id: os
+    attributes:
+      label: Operating System
+      description: What operating system are you using?
+      placeholder: e.g., Windows 11, macOS 14.0, Ubuntu 22.04
+    validations:
+      required: true

+  - type: dropdown
+    id: installation-method
+    attributes:
+      label: Installation Method
+      description: How did you install Logly?
+      options:
+        - "From source (zig build)"
+        - "Prebuilt library download"
+        - "Other"
+    validations:
+      required: true

+  - type: textarea
+    id: additional-context
+    attributes:
+      label: Additional Context
+      description: Add any other context about the problem here.
+      placeholder: |
+        - Error messages
+        - Screenshots
+        - Configuration code
+        - Sample code that reproduces the issue
+        - Performance impact
+        - Workarounds you've tried

+  - type: textarea
+    id: code-snippet
+    attributes:
+      label: Code Snippet (Optional but Recommended)
+      description: |
+        Provide a minimal code snippet that reproduces the issue.
+        This helps us understand the problem faster.
+      placeholder: |
+        ```zig
+        const std = @import("std");
+        const logly = @import("logly");

+        pub fn main() !void {
+            // Your code that reproduces the bug
+        }
+        ```
+      render: zig
+    validations:
+      required: false

+  - type: dropdown
+    id: solution-interest
+    attributes:
+      label: Solution Interest
+      description: Are you interested in providing a solution for this bug?
+      options:
+        - "No, I just want to report the issue"
+        - "Yes, I can help fix this bug"
+        - "Maybe, I'd like to contribute but need guidance"
+        - "Not sure yet"
+    validations:
+      required: true

+  - type: checkboxes
+    id: checklist
+    attributes:
+      label: Checklist
+      description: Please confirm the following
+      options:
+        - label: I have searched for similar issues and couldn't find any
+          required: true
+        - label: I have tried the latest version of Logly
+          required: true
+        - label: I have included all relevant information above
+          required: true